RogueWizard42/linux_labs/README.md

-# linux_learn
+# linux_labs

-Welcome to `linux_learn` — my personal forge for mastering the Linux operating system.
+Welcome to `linux_labs` — my personal forge for mastering the Linux operating system.

 This repo is where I build, break, fix, and explore Linux through a growing collection of hands-on projects.
 It’s part documentation, part lab journal, and part roadmap toward becoming a confident and skilled Linux user.